kristo-godari/drone-delivery-routing-algorithm/README.md

 needs to fly form first node address(latitude, longitude) to second node address(latitude, longitude).

 The question is: Which drone D1, D2, D3 offers best time to C4?
 My algorithm tries all combinations to find the best route.
-Example output: C0->W5->W1->W7->W3->W2->W4->W6->C23->D23->34.0 where the 34.0 is the distance of the best route.
+Example output for a graph with 7 warehouses, 100 clients and 100 drones: C0->W5->W1->W7->W3->W2->W4->W6->C23->D23->34.0 where the 34.0 is the distance of the best route.

 **Performance**:
 The number of warehouses is very important because it grows the number of combinations.
 From my tests: